kevinwkt/dsl2ir/README.md

 3. Run `stack build`

-4. You can now run files using our compiler with the following command  Run `stack exec dsl2ir-exe <file path>`.
+4. You can now run files using our compiler with the following command `stack exec dsl2ir-exe <file path>`.

 ### Introduction